Kerry adviser says arming Ukraine forces is an option

 Republican Senator John McCain has suggested providing weapons to the Ukraine government, which says the occupations that began on Sunday are part of a Russian-led plan to dismember the country.

-"From our point of view there is a very obvious Russian hand in all of this and we consider these actions to be destabilising and dangerous."
+"From our point of view there is a very obvious Russian hand in all of this and we consider these actions to be destabilizing and dangerous."

-Russian Foreign Minister Sergei Lavrov has dismissed Western accusations that Moscow is destabilising Ukraine, saying the situation could improve only if Kiev took into account the interests of Russian-speaking regions.
+Russian Foreign Minister Sergei Lavrov has dismissed Western accusations that Moscow is destabilizing Ukraine, saying the situation could improve only if Kiev took into account the interests of Russian-speaking regions.

 (Reporting by Sabine Siebold; Writing by Alexandra Hudson; Editing by Tom Heneghan)